Northern New England and Eastern Canada

-Within a few hours of pick-up, you can be exploring the rugged coastline of Acadia National Park, summiting peaks in New Hampshireβs White Mountains, or basking in the refreshing waters of Vermontβs Lake Champlain.
+Within a few hours of picking up your luxury Moterra campervan rental, you can be exploring the rugged coastline of Acadia National Park, summiting peaks in New Hampshire’s White Mountains, or basking in the refreshing waters of Vermont’s Lake Champlain.

 Portland, Maine